eburlingame/flightdocs/README.md

 FlightDocs aims to be an open-source repository of pilot information and reference material that is usually taught as part of pilot ground schools.
 On this site you'll find a variety of pages with concise explanations about aircraft systems, the national airspace system, weather, and pilot regulations.

 Contributions are always welcome!
-Some content is more complete than others, and there are always pages that could use more explanation.
+Some content is more complete than others, and there are always pages that could use more love.

 ### Installation